WEC-Sim/WEC-Sim/source/advanced_features.rst

 Time-Step Features
 ------------------
 The default WEC-Sim solver is 'ode4'.
-Refer to the `WEC-Sim_Application repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ non-linear hydro example for a comparisons between 'ode4' to 'ode45'.
+Refer to the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ non-linear hydro example for a comparisons between 'ode4' to 'ode45'.

 Fixed Time-Step (ode4)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~